 The case is likely to have implications for the accrual and payment of annual leave.
 Annual leave is an entitlement which is expressed in weeks, as opposed to hours, and similar considerations will likely apply to how “one week’s leave” is calculated.
 However, the Full court did not deal with annual leave on this occasion.

-If you require further assistance in relation to this topic, you are welcome to contact our team of experienced taxation and commercial lawyers by clicking here to submit an online enquiry form or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange a teleconference or appointment.
+If you require further assistance in relation to this topic, you are welcome to contact our team of experienced taxation and commercial lawyers by submitting an online enquiry form or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange a teleconference or appointment.